 There are two colors of chia seeds, white and black.
-Some claim that the white seeds are more potent but this is not the case.
 Both types contain essentially the same amount of omega-3, protein, fiber, etc.

-GEL-FORMING PROPERTY: Chia seeds contain a mucilloid gel which protects the seed against drying in arid climates where the plants grow.
-When a spoonful of chia seed is mixed in a glass of water and left for 30 minutes, almost a solid gelatin will form.
+- When a spoonful of chia seed is mixed in a glass of water and left for 30 minutes, gelatin will form.
 This gel-forming reaction is due to the soluble fiber in the chia seeds.
-Researchers believe this same gel-forming phenomenon occurs in the stomach when foods containing these gummy fibers, know as mucilages, are eaten.
-The gel formed when chia seeds are eaten creates a physical barrier between carbohydrates and digestive enzymes that break them down, thus slowing the conversion of carbohydrates into sugar and extending endurance.
+Researchers believe this same gel-forming phenomenon occurs in the stomach when foods containing these gummy fibers, known as mucilages, are eaten.
+The gel creates a physical barrier between carbohydrates and digestive enzymes that break them down, thus slowing the conversion of carbohydrates into sugar and extending endurance.

-ESSENTIAL UNSATURATED OIL: Chia seed contains three to ten times the oil concentrations of most grains.
-The unsaturated fatty acids in chia seed are essential oils the body needs to help emulsify and absorb the fat-soluble vitamins A, D, E, and K. Chia seeds are rich in the essential unsaturated fatty acid, linoleic, which the body cannot manufacture for respiration of vital organs, making it easier for blood to transport oxygen, help to regulate blood coagulation, are essential for normal glandular activity, and nourish skin cells, mucus membranes and nerves.
-Chia seeds contain beneficial long-chain triglycerides (LCT) in the right proportion to reduce cholesterol on arterial walls.
+- Chia seeds contain three to ten times the oil concentrations of most grains.
+The unsaturated fatty acids in chia seeds are essential oils the body needs to help emulsify and absorb the fat-soluble vitamins A, D, E, and K. Chia seeds are rich in the essential unsaturated fatty acid, linoleic.
+Chia seeds also contain beneficial long-chain triglycerides (LCT) in the right proportion to reduce cholesterol on arterial walls.